kyleratliff1/docs/Databases/MariaDB/mariadb_servers.md

 ___
 1. Access the Proxmox hypervisor web interface using a web browser and enter the following url in the specified format:
     `https://Your-Servers-IP-Address:8006/`
-2. If a base MariaDB template (`base-mdb-template`) is available right click and clone the VM template and set the following settings below, if not continue in `this` section to step 3:
+2. If a base MariaDB template (`base-mdb-template`) is available right click and clone the virtual machine template and set the following settings below, if not continue in `this` section to **step 3**:
    > Mode = Full Clone
    > Target Storage = Same as source
    > Name = mdb-XX (where XX is the server number being created)